 A brain tumor is an abnormal mass of tissue in which cells grow and multiply seemingly unchecked by the mechanisms that control normal cells.
 The two main brain tumor groups are primary and metastatic.

 Primary brain tumors include those which originate from the tissues of the brain, or the brain’s immediate surroundings.
-Primary tumors are categorized as glial or non-glial, and benign or malignant.
+There are three categories for these tumors, glial or non-glial, and benign or malignant.

-In general, brain tumors are treated with surgery, radiation, and/or chemotherapy – alone or in various combinations.
+In general, you can treat brain tumors with surgery, radiation, and/or chemotherapy – alone or in various combinations.
 Although radiation and chemotherapy are more often used for malignant, residual or recurrent tumors, treatment decisions are made on a case-by-case basis, depending on a number of factors.
 There are risks and side effects associated with each type of therapy.

 Gliomas account for 78 percent of malignant brain tumors.
 They arise from the supporting cells of the brain, called the glia.
 These cells are subdivided into astrocytes, ependymal cells and ologodendroglial cells (or oligos).